Partially multiplicative quandles and simplicial Hurwitz spaces: Introduction

 \subsection{Motivation}

 This is the first article in a series about Hurwitz spaces.
-The scope we have in mind, for this and the following articles, is to define and study generalised Hurwitz spaces $\Hur(\cX;\Q)$ with monodromies in a PMQ and with a suitable subspace $\cX\subset\C$ as background.
+The scope we have in mind, for this and the following articles, is to define and study generalised Hurwitz spaces $\Hur(\cX;\Q)$ of finite configurations of points in a subspace $\cX\subset\C$ endowed with monodromies in a PMQ $\Q$.

-In this article we will achieve a first, \emph{simplicial} definition of a generalised Hurwitz space with monodromies in $\Q$, which we denote $\Hur^{\Delta}(\Q)$; this space comes with a stratification by open cells which reminds of the Fox-Neuwirth-Fuchs stratification of the classical configuration spaces $C_k(\C)$ of the plane; we remark that recently \cite{ETW:shufflealgebras} a similar cell stratification has been used in the study of classical Hurwitz spaces.
+In this article we achieve a first, \emph{simplicial} definition of a generalised Hurwitz space, the space $\Hur^{\Delta}(\Q)$; this space comes with a stratification by open cells which reminds of the Fox-Neuwirth-Fuchs stratification of the classical configuration spaces $C_k(\C)$ of the plane; we remark that a similar cell stratification has been used in \cite{ETW:shufflealgebras} in the study of classical Hurwitz spaces.

 The simplicial definition of Hurwitz spaces is, in a certain sense, not \emph{coordinate-free}, in the sense that it uses dramatically the two standard, Euclidean coordinates of the plane $\C$.
 One of the main achievements of the second article of the series \cite{Bianchi:Hur2} will be a coordinate-free definition of the generalised Hurwitz spaces, allowing for more flexible manipulations.
-The results of this article will give the algebraic input fot the second article.
+The results of this article will give the algebraic input for the second article.

 The third article in the series \cite{Bianchi:Hur3} will use the algebraic input of the first article, together with the topological input of the second, to study Hurwitz spaces as topological monoids, and compute their deloopings.